opencobra/memote/docs/understanding_reports.rst

 Each test in the independent section provides a relative measure of completeness with regard to the tested property.
-The final score is the weighted sum of all individual test results normalized by the maximally achievable score i.e. all individual results at 100%.
+The final score is the weighted sum of all individual test results normalized by the maximally achievable score, i.e., all individual results at 100%.
 Individual tests can be weighted, but it is also possible to apply weighting to entire test categories.
 Hence the final score is calculated: